Krisha-tech/Data-Visualize--Sleep-health-and-lifestyle/README.md

 ## Files

-- `data.csv`: The dataset used for analysis.
+- `Sleep health and lifestyle dataset.csv`: The dataset used for analysis.
 - `stress-analysis.ipynb`: Jupyter notebook containing the code for data analysis and visualization.
 - `visualizations/`: Directory containing visualizations such as pair plots and bubble charts.